cdfuller/sql_tutor/README.md

 # Sql Tutor

+In this challenge you'll move through a series of challenges that require you to form SQL queries to accomplish various tasks.
+The challenge itself takes the form of a rails app, so you'll be cloning it down and starting the server before you begin.
+Instructions are below, let's get started!

+### Setup

 Clone this repository and `cd` into it.

-### Setup

 Install gems:
 ```